pwhipp/pro_angularjs/README.md

 ## 8.18 I don't think I need the WithCredentials option
 As I've set Django up using token authentication, this is probably a waste.

+## 9.17 Using modules to organise code
+Notice that javascript and angular don't have any notion of a namespace so if two modules use the same name for any block, there could be nasty clashes.